Questo

 Responsibility for motivation

-Most students believe that motivation to learn lies in their hands, whereas most teachers believe that it rests with both the teacher and the student.
+Most students believe that the responsibility for motivation to learn lies with them, while most teachers feel it is a shared responsibility between the teacher and the student.

 04